Your Bag

 Castor Oil For The Face

 Moisturizing castor oil is really thick so you should mix it with coconut oil or almond oil before putting it on your face.
 You can also add it to shea butter to make an extra-moisturizing concoction!
-Apply it to your face after cleansing and before bed.
+Apply castor oil to the face after cleansing and before bed.
 Leave it on overnight or wipe it off with a warm wet cloth after 10 minutes for soft, supple skin.

 Castor Oil To Thicken Brows & Lashes